ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 10. Repeat this process, but choose "http://" in the **Address drop-down** and type "*" in the textbox next to it.

-This will forward any users connect to `http://www.yourdomainhere.tld` or `http://yourdomainhere.tld` to `https://yourdomainhere.tld` – it forces users to take advantage of HTTPS.
+This will forward any users who connect to `http://www.yourdomainhere.tld` or `http://yourdomainhere.tld` to `https://yourdomainhere.tld` – it forces users to take advantage of HTTPS.
 After creating this forwarding address, Gandi automatically creates an SSL certificate.
 This can take some time to process.

 You'll need to verify your email address with Gandi before receiving the SSL certificate, so check your email for a verification link from Gandi.

 Now that the domain has an SSL certificate, we'll route your Code Capsules web-application to the domain.
 Navigate to your domain on the Gandi dashboard.

-## Routing Your Web-application to The Domain
+## Routing Your Web-application to the Domain

 Click the "DNS Records" tab at the top of the page.
 DNS records contain your domain's "information".
 When users enter your domain in their search bar, their computer will receive these records (or information).